kartoza/docker-geosafe/README.md

 git submodule update
 ```

-If some submodules wasn't updated correctly because it didn't find the
+If some submodules weren't updated correctly because they didn't find the
-reference, add the following remote repo
+reference, add the following remote repos

 ```
 cd src/geonode